emtee40/FMHY-wiki/Stream-Site-Grading.md

 1. Site has constant new tab/window popups, difficult/impossible to use without adblocker. ❌
 1. Site looks good + works well on mobile. ✔️
 1. Site does have a custom player (can be enabled under video). ✔️

 ***
-## FlickyStream
-### Score: 23/26
-1. Streams load very fast. ✔️
-1. The content is 1080p+ and allows switching to lower quality. ✔️
-1. Finds popular things with no issue, including older content. ✔️
-1. Has 12 sources and does auto-switch if one fails. ✔️
-1. Site does have episode auto-next (vidlinkpro server). ✔️
-1. Sites UI is fine but has room for improvement. 🟡
-1. Has built in subs for most content. ✔️
-1. Has movies, shows and anime. ✔️
-1. Site does have continue watching, but it can't be synced across devices. 🟡
-1. Gives recommendations on movie pages + has AI recommendation bot. ✔️
-1. Site has occasional new tab/window popup, but is usable without adblocker. 🟡
-1. Site looks good + works well on mobile. ✔️
-1. Site does have a custom player (first player). ✔️

-***
 ## 7Xtream